SSMM0498/room/frontend/content/en/public/privacy.md

 # Privacy Policy

-Effective Date: [Date]
+Effective Date: 27 October 2025

 ## Introduction

-Welcome to [Your Platform Name] ("we," "us," or "our").
+Welcome to room_ ("we," "us," or "our").
 This Privacy Policy outlines how we collect, use, disclose, and safeguard your information when you use our platform.

-By accessing or using [Your Platform Name], you agree to the terms outlined in this Privacy Policy.
+By accessing or using room_, you agree to the terms outlined in this Privacy Policy.
 If you do not agree with the terms of this policy, please do not use our platform.

 ## Information We Collect

 ### 1. Account Information

-When you create an account on [Your Platform Name], we collect information such as your name, email address, and any other information you choose to provide during the registration process.
+When you create an account on room_, we collect information such as your name, email address, and any other information you choose to provide during the registration process.

 ### 2. User-Generated Content

 Our platform allows users to generate and upload content, including but not limited to tutorial videos, comments, and forum posts.
-We collect and store this content to provide the services offered by [Your Platform Name].
+We collect and store this content to provide the services offered by room_.

 ### 3. Usage Data